 Frequently Asked Questions

-About The Monastery Of The Ascension
+About The Monastery of the Ascension

 Who or what are you?

-The Monastery Of The Ascension is a small Benedictine Monastery in south-
+The Monastery of the Ascension is a small Benedictine Monastery in south-

 central Idaho, near Jerome (see map below).
 We have about 10 members:

 Fr.
-Prior Kenneth Hein,
+Prior Boniface Lautz,

 Fr.
 Subprior Andrew Baumgartner,